CARV-ICS-FORTH/knot/docs/user-guide.md

 Services screen
 ---------------

 The services screen is accessed by selecting "Services" from the menu on the left.
 Clicking on a service name from the list of running services will take you to the service frontend in a new browser tab.
-Use the "Actions" button to remove a service.
+Use the "Actions" button to view a service's values, upgrade a service (if a new version of its template exists), or remove it.

 ![](images/services-screen.png)